-The programme takes 36 weeks, starting at the beginning of September and finishing in late June the following year.
+The programme takes one year, starting at the beginning of September and finishing in late June the following year.
 In addition to timetabled classes, it is expected that students will complete at least 15 hours of further independent study per week.

 How to Apply